alloverse/allovisor/README.md

 1. Install CMake 3.13.0 or newer
 2. Install Lövr 0.13 or later (or follow the distribution instructions to use the embedded version)
-3. `mkdir build && cd build && cmake ..` to prepare to build liballonet
+3. `mkdir build && cd build && cmake ..` to prepare to build
 4. In build, `make allonet` to build liballonet. `cpath` will be set up to find it from the lua folder.
 5. Start Lövr with the `lua` folder as the Lövr app, and optionally add `deps/lodr` before it too for auto-reload.